joaquinpereyra98/hotpot-daggerheart/README.md

 ## Features

-- Ingredients
+- **Ingredients**
   _From the Dungeon to the Table._
-  A new item subtype has been added to the system, Ingredients.
-And they can be tracked from the character sheet.
+  A new item subtype, Ingredients, has been added to the system and can now be tracked directly from the character sheet.

-- Making a Feast!
+- **Making a Feast!**
   _[Serves everyone the same, nondescript slop] For the appetizer, Caesar salad, escargot, and your Oriental spring rolls._
-  A new macro allows you to create _Hotpots_, and manage the feast and the recipe.
+   The module allows you to create Hotpots and manage the feasts

-- Cookbook
+- **Cookbook** (moderately implemented)
   _It is our job to follow the recipe._
-  Save and reference past recipes, including flavor profiles, meal names, and descriptions on Journals. (moderately implemented)
+  Save and reference past recipes, including flavor profiles, meal names, and descriptions on Journals.

 ## Installation